lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Key Reuse {#sec-cons-key-reuse}

-While conformance with this specification requires that both components of a componite key MUST be freshly generated, the designers are aware that some implementers may be forced to break this rule due to operational constrainst.
+While conformance with this specification requires that both components of a composite key MUST be freshly generated, the designers are aware that some implementers may be forced to break this rule due to operational constraints.
 This section documents the implications of doing so.

 When using single-algorithm cryptography, the best practice is to always generate fresh key material for each purpose, for example when renewing a certificate, or obtaining both a TLS and S/MIME certificate for the same device.However, in practice key reuse in such scenarios is not always catastrophic to security and therefore often tolerated.
 However this reasoning does not hold in the PQ / Traditional hybrid setting.